scottyschup/ruby-curriculum/language-basics/iteration.md

 (1..10)
 ```

-represents all the numbers from 1 through 10.
-A range with two dots goes up to and includes the second number.
-A range with three dots excludes the seconds number.
-For example, (0...10) goes from 0 to 9, and does not include 10.
-We can iterate over
+This represents all the numbers from 1 through 10.
+A range with two
+dots goes up to and includes the second number.
+A range with three
+dots excludes the seconds number.
+For example, (0...10) goes from 0 to
-ranges just like we iterated over arrays:
+9, and does not include 10.
+We can iterate over ranges just like we
+iterated over arrays:

 ```ruby
 (1..10).each do |i|